- How to Go To Hakone from Tokyo

 The entry fee is 1100 for free pass users, but when you pass the bridge some people will ask for taking free photos.
 And after that, they will give you a white and black photo for free & ask you to give 1300 yen for the colored copy.
 If you reject it, it is completely okay.
 So, if you feel 1300 yen is too much for a single photo, then just leave it.

 There are some souvenir shops and also food courts.
 I will recommend you to buy Mishima special souvenirs from that place.
-But for food, it’s better taking with you.
+But for food, it’s better talking with you.
 Because foods are delicious but super expensive.

 Hakone Togendai Pirate Ship